 The material on our website, the software, design, text and graphics comprised in the site and the selection and layout of the site are owned or licensed to us and protected by copyright under the laws of Ireland and other countries.
 You may view this website and its contents using your web browser and save an electronic copy of the website solely in the usual operation of your web browser in visiting the site.

-You must not otherwise reproduce, transmit (including broadcast), adapt, distribute, sell, modify, publish, communicate to the public or otherwise use any of the material on the site, except as permitted by Federal Copyright legislation or with FSAI’s prior written consent.
+You must not otherwise reproduce, transmit (including broadcast), adapt, distribute, sell, modify, publish, communicate to the public or otherwise use any of the material on the site without FSAI’s prior written consent.

 The FSAI website contains links to other websites (“linked websites”).
 Those links are provided for convenience only and the FSAI cannot guarantee that they will remain current or continue to be maintained.
 The FSAI are not responsible for the content or privacy practices associated with linked websites.

 Our links with linked websites should not be construed as an endorsement, approval or recommendation by us of the owners or operators of those linked websites, or of any information, graphics, materials, products or services referred to or contained on those linked websites, unless and to the extent stipulated to the contrary.

 Should you wish to obtain further information on matters relating to the processing of personal data on our website, or any of the points raised in this document, please contact us.